v-rgrace/Viva/Viva/insights/advanced/analyst/templates/copilot-business-impact.md

 This page allows you to focus on a particular business outcome and explore the influences of Copilot usage patterns.

 * After selecting the business outcome of interest, the analysis on the left identifies how different Copilot usage behaviors might increase the likelihood of favorable business outcomes.
 Research shows that Copilot usage intensity, number of different Copilot features used, and the consistency of Copilot usage are all factors that tend to contribute to higher productivity and work enjoyment.
 This card ranks the top Copilot usage behaviors that increase the likelihood of favorable business outcomes.
 It analyzes the users in the top quartile for the respective Copilot usage behavior and shows how much more likely users in this group are to achieve favorable outcomes for the business outcome selected.
-When interpretating the results, keep in mind the factors beyond Copilot usage that might influence the business outcome that are omitted from these predictive models.
+When interpreting the results, keep in mind the factors beyond Copilot usage that might influence the business outcome that is omitted from these predictive models.

 * The right side of this page provides a breakdown of inactive Copilot users across teams or functions.
 This chart might inform which teams or functions you want to focus your adoption efforts on by going after those with the lowest Copilot usage.
 Use the “Group by” slicer to select the HR attribute to use for this breakout.
 For example, if this report includes sales function-specific business outcome metrics such as “win rate” or “deals closed,” consider breaking out the information by different sales teams.
 If the business outcome metric is a more generic metric that could apply to different organizations or functions, consider breaking out the information by organization, team, function, or job family.